fivedigits/rezipeas/README.md

     lein ring server

+Alternatively, build a standalone executable jar (see below), or download it from the releases page.

 ## Building a standalone executable

 If you want to to create an executable .jar, you can run